nextlab-ai/docusaurus/docs/02_Features/01_InternetThroughputTest/01_SpeedTest.md

 ## Measure Server Location

-If it's set to Auto, nPerf automatically recommends the nearest measurement server optimized for speed tests based on the user's public IP geolocation.
+If it's set to "Autoselect the nearest server", nPerf automatically recommends the nearest measurement server optimized for speed tests based on the user's public IP geolocation.

-You can manually change the measurement server by refreshing the server list and selecting from it.
+You can also manually change the measurement server by selecting "Select Server Manually" and choosing from the provided server list according to your needs.

 ## History